TJB policies, protocols, and practices in place to prevent spread of Covid-19 currently in place.

 Health Screenings Before Entry

-- Each person will receive a health screening before entering the facility.
-The Centers for Disease Control uses 100.4 degrees as their definition for “fever”.
-Our experience has shown that children can be sick, contagious, not feeling well, etc. at temperatures below 100.4 degrees.
+- Each person should do a health screening before entering the facility.
+The Centers for Disease Control uses 100 degrees as their definition for “fever”.
+Our experience has shown that children can be sick, contagious, not feeling well, etc. at temperatures below 100 degrees.
 For the period in which we will be monitoring for COVID-19, we will be using 100.0 degrees as the benchmark for when a child/teacher should stay home/be sent home (unless a child has been highly active just prior to having their temperature taken, in which case, we’ll wait for several minutes, let them child cool down, and then retake their temperature).

-- As part of the health screening we will be asking parents a series of questions, designed to rule out illness in your child, as well as any risks of exposure to COVID-19.
+- As part of the sign in process we will be asking parents a series of questions, designed to rule out illness in your child, as well as any risks of exposure to COVID-19.

 Drop-off and Pick-up

-- At drop off, each child will have a health screening before entry.
-The goal is for parents to say goodbye to their child at the gate.
-If your child needs a bit of transition time (especially during the first couple of weeks back), after the parent receives a health screening the parent and child can find a separate spot on the yard (physically distancing from any others) and sit for a couple of minutes until the child is more ready to say goodbye.
+- The goal is for parents to say goodbye to their child at the gate.
+If your child needs a bit of transition time (especially during the first couple of weeks), after the parent receives a health screening the parent and child can find a separate spot on the yard (physically distancing from any others) and sit for a couple of minutes until the child is more ready to say goodbye.

-- We will be limiting parents from entering our TJB building.
+- We are limiting parents from entering our TJB building.
 Children’s belongings need to be in a bag/backpack to make things easier to transport and limit germs during this time.

 All Food Provided from Home

-It has been recommended that all food items come from home during this time.
+- It has been recommended that all food items come from home during this time.
 We will discontinue snack service for the time being.
-We would like each child to bring food from home for the day in a Ziplock bag or brown paper bag (because we need something that is disposable and can be sanitized upon arrival).
+We would like each child to bring food from home.
 This will include any food your child needs to eat during the day (lunch and snacks.)
 TJB will provide whole milk.
-The bag with food brought from home will be thrown out at the end of each day, so that it is limiting the spread of germs to the home environment.
-Eating times will be staggered so that children are sitting at least 6 feet from each other.
+Please make sure your child has all items for eating such as: plastic utensils and individual containers/bags for each food.
+Eating times may be staggered so that children are sitting at least 6 feet from each other.
 Children may still bring a sippy cup or water bottle, labeled, that will be sent home each day.

-- California requires face coverings.
+- California requires face coverings for everyone over the age of 2 years old.
 It is a public health measure people should take to reduce the spread of COVID-19 in addition to physical distancing, frequent hand washing, and other everyday preventive actions.

 - TJB staff will wear masks/facial coverings as much as possible while at the Center balancing health and safety and the need for children to see facial expressions and to help with language and communication.

-- Parents are required to wear masks/facial coverings during all drop-off and pick-up.
+- Parents and siblings over 2 years old are required to wear masks/facial coverings during all drop-off and pick-up.

 - There will be ongoing disinfecting of toys, tables, surfaces, etc. throughout the day, and a disinfection of the whole Center overnight by our cleaning crew daily.